When to Replace Stormwater Infrastructure

 Infrastructure Has Not Expanded With Population Increases

-Stormwater repair and expansion should also increase along with population increases.
-This is to accommodate the increased volume of water generated by runoff.
-This can involve adding new infrastructure or upgrading existing infrastructure to increase its capacity and effectiveness.
+Stormwater repair and expansion should also increase along with population increases to accommodate the increased volume of water generated by runoff.
+This can involve adding or upgrading new infrastructure to increase capacity and effectiveness.

 Additionally, it may involve implementing new stormwater management techniques, such as green infrastructure.